 Copycat: A plagiaristic take on cat idioms!

 Copycat is an expression we use when someone has been copying.
-A copycat is a person that mimics or copies other people.
+A copycat is a person who mimics or copies other people.
 It could be in a test, about fashion sense, or in general behavior.

 Example: Martin got told off by the teacher for being a copycat in the test.